Frequently Asked Questions (FAQs) About the Psychological Clinical Science Accreditation System (PCSAS) and Psychological Clinical Science

 No. PSCAS goes to great lengths to review a program’s applied clinical training (e.g., in treatment and assessment).
 All PCSAS programs include high-quality research, but research is not the sole focus of the programs that are accredited by PCSAS.
 In fact, evaluating a program’s clinical training is what take up the most time and effort for each PCSAS site visit team.
 PCSAS is designed to accredit programs that educate and train students in clinical science in the broadest sense of that term.
 This means preparing students to work in both research and, importantly, in treatment settings.
 As one example, U.S. Public Health Service regulations now pending in the Office of the Surgeon General enables PCSAS graduates to be hired under either a Health Services (for treatment) or Science (for research) category.

 This will be up to programs.
 Some may hold joint accreditation; others may maintain only PCSAS accreditation.
 Both are appropriate outcomes for PCSAS.
-To date, twelve PCSAS programs – University of California-Berkeley, UCLA, University of Illinois, Stony Brook University, University of Delaware, Indiana University, University at Buffalo, University of Wisconsin, University of South Florida, Washington University at St. Louis, University of Arizona and University of Pennsylvania – have declared intentions to be solely PCSAS accredited in the future.
+To date, twelve PCSAS programs – University of California-Berkeley, UCLA, University of Illinois, Stony Brook University, University of Delaware, Indiana University, University at Buffalo, University of Wisconsin, University of South Florida, Washington University at St. Louis, University of Arizona, University of Pennsylvania, and Emory University – have declared intentions to be solely PCSAS accredited in the future.

 No. Treatment and clinical assessment of mental disorders are fundamental to PCSAS accreditation.
 First, most of a PCSAS site visit is devoted to evaluating applied education and clinical training.
 Second, if a program did not seek APA-COA accreditation or renewal, but wished to maintain PCSAS accreditation, we would approve that program only if it still maintained excellence in applied clinical science education and training.
 Finally, PCSAS’s own continuing recognition by CHEA is dependent on PCSAS programs providing quality applied clinical training.
 CHEA recognition of PCSAS would be forfeited if such training did not occur.